Policy Number: 66

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("University") manages risk exposures relating to its governance, operations, and information systems, in relation to:

 - Reliability and integrity of financial and operational information,

 - Compliance with laws, regulations, and contracts.

-Internal audits may be performed based on a specific request from university management or as part of the yearly audit plan approved by the Audit Committee.
-Included in the annual audit plan are audits required by state law, UT System regulations, or funding agencies and audits based on assessment of risk.
+Internal audits may be performed based on a specific request from University management or as part of the yearly audit plan approved by the Audit Committee.
+Included in the annual audit plan are audits required by state law, UT System regulations, or funding agencies and audits based on assessed of risk.

 A. A&AS Access